deliaconstantino/plantdwellers-2.0-backend/README.md

 This repo is the Rails API back end for the PlantDwellers 2.0 App.

-The front end of the app can be found at [plantdwellers-2.0-frontend](https://github.com/deliaconstantino/plantdwellers-2.0-frontend/blob/main/README.md) with instructions for running the front end.
+The front end can be found at [plantdwellers-2.0-frontend](https://github.com/deliaconstantino/plantdwellers-2.0-frontend/blob/main/README.md) with instructions for running it.
 Note that the back end will need to be running through Rails server in order to populate information from the database while viewing the front end.

 Ruby version: '2.7.1'